 Is an STI an emergency situation?

-For the most part, visits to address STDs can wait for an appointment with a primary care physician or OB/Gyn.
+For the most part, visits to address STIs can wait for an appointment with a primary care physician or OB/Gyn.
 You will save a great deal of time and money.

 However, there are exceptions.
 Serious concerns like knowing you’ve come into contact with HIV, or sexual assault, merit an emergency visit.
-Read on to learn about using the emergency room for an STD.
+Read on to learn about using the emergency room for an STD / STI.

 When can I go to the ER for an STI?

-STDs will have serious long-term consequences that become life-threatening crises if they are untreated.
+Some STIs have serious long-term consequences that can become life-threatening if they are untreated.
 HIV is a good example of this, where if left untreated the immune system will be weakened.

 Here are some symptoms that need to be seen urgently: